Braillerunner

 Background:

-I’ve worked in the blindness / low vision non-profit world for over 10 years at the LightHouse for The Blind and Visually Impaired.
-Near the end of my tenure, I joined in the organization’s Media and Accessible Design Lab - the department that produces Braille and makes tactile maps and graphics.
+I spent over 10 years in the blindness ane low vision non-profit sector at the LightHouse for the Blind and Visually Impaired.
+Toward the end of my tenure, I joined in the organization’s Media and Accessible Design Lab - where we produced Braille and tactile maps and graphics.

-I learning how to read Braille visually and type using Braille keyboard input using the free resources at UEBonline.com.
-I got hooked - it brought me back to my elementary school days in the computer lab learning to type on a QWERTY Keyboard in the computer lab.
-Specifically, I loved Microtype and Mario Teaches typing.
-Gamifying this type of learning pushed my friends and I to improve our skills.
+There I started learning to read and type Braille using UEBonline.
+I got hooked - it brought me back to my elementary school days learning to type on a QWERTY Keyboard in the computer lab using tools like Microtype and Mario Teaches Typing.
+Gamified learning like this pushed my friends and I to improve our skills.

 Microtype (1992)